SDEG77/SMARTBUDGET/README.md

 -- Do the Dashboard page (++)

 ## PROFILE
--- Do the Profile page (+++)
+-- Finished all todos yah00!

--- Do the profile pic change function
+## FORGOT
 -- Do the forgot page (+)

 ## LEDGER
--- Finished all todos yay
+-- Finished all todos yay!